-The text we’re studying for Sunday, September 9 is Genesis 14-25, the continuation of the account of God’s creation of the heavens and the earth.
+The text we’re studying for Sunday, September 9 is Genesis 1:14-25, the continuation of the account of God’s creation of the heavens and the earth.
 We’re on days four through six this week.
+[Some notes on the text are here.]
 Here are a few questions that we might want to give some thought to or consider in class:

 [An aside: In light of Calvin’s comment about “true and certain wisdom” consisting of “the knowledge of God and of ourselves” (Institutes I.1.i), I think we’re generally looking for more of one or both of those kinds of knowledge when we study Scripture, at least ultimately.
 But the Genesis 1 text seems to lend itself emphatically to thinking about what we are learning about God.
 Because, although we might think it’s all about the heavens and the earth, which it is, in a way, God is the sole actor and speaker in this text.
 It really is all about God.
 This is just by way of explaining why it seems like there’s really only one question here: what does this tell us about God?]